scare-scale/ScareScale/src/content/movie/stream-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /jI8j3vy1fFZpjaGA6ALuyQuadfm.jpg
+synopsis: "Craven, a streamer with thousands of followers on a live streaming platform, has prepared a very special stream for Halloween.
+What no one expects when reacting to a video of Pentagram, a group of young paranormal investigators, is that the live experience will turn into the worst night of their lives.
+And maybe... the last."
 ---
-Craven, a streamer with thousands of followers on a live streaming platform, has prepared a very special stream for Halloween.
-What no one expects when reacting to a video of Pentagram, a group of young paranormal investigators, is that the live experience will turn into the worst night of their lives.
-And maybe... the last.